IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-domains/media.md

 ---

 Media plays an important part in users’ digital life and is the most used function of infotainment systems.
 This encompasses radio, music, podcasts, and audio books.
-TomTom IndiGO provides a way to browse and stream content from any audio source.
+TomTom Digital Cockpit provides a way to browse and stream content from any audio source.

 Media sources (or sources) are apps that provide media content.
 Sources provide content in a